Alternative asset managers identify private wealth channel as greater priority for their firm compared to two years ago

 The CAIS Alternative Investment Summit is an annual three-day thought leadership event in Beverly Hills, California which is tailored to independent financial advisors.
 The October 17 – 19th, 2022, event – which was CAIS’ inaugural Summit – attracted over 500 attendees including over 40 leading alternative investment managers and hundreds of independent financial advisors from RIAs and IBDs who oversee more than $2 trillion in assets.

-CAIS is the leading alternative investment platform for independent financial advisors who seek improved access to, and education about, alternative investment funds and products.
-CAIS provides financial advisors with a broad selection of alternative investment strategies, including hedge funds, private equity, private debt, real estate, digital assets, and structured notes, allowing them to capitalize on opportunities and/or withstand ever-changing markets.
-CAIS also offers custom solutions for advisors seeking to create custom fund vehicles around ideas they source.
+CAIS provides advisors with a broad selection of alternative investment strategies, including hedge funds, private equity, private debt, real estate, digital assets, and structured notes, allowing them to capitalize on opportunities and withstand ever-changing markets.
+CAIS also helps advisors create custom fund vehicles around ideas they source.

-Most funds listed on the CAIS Marketplace undergo Mercer's independent due diligence and ongoing monitoring.
-Mercer diligence reports and fund ratings are available to advisors on the CAIS password-protected platform.
-CAIS streamlines the end-to-end transaction process through digital subscriptions and integrated reporting with the leading US custodians and reporting providers, which make investing in alternatives simpler.
+Most funds listed on the CAIS alternative investments marketplace undergo Mercer's independent due diligence and ongoing monitoring.
+CAIS streamlines the end-to-end transaction process through digital subscriptions and integrated reporting with the leading US custodians and reporting providers, which makes investing in alternatives simpler.

 Mercer believes in building brighter futures by redefining the world of work, reshaping retirement and investment outcomes, and unlocking real health and well-being.
 Mercer’s approximately 25,000 employees are based in 43 countries and the firm operates in 130 countries.
-Mercer is a business of Marsh McLennan (NYSE: MMC), the world’s leading professional services firm in the areas of risk, strategy and people, with 86,000 colleagues and annual revenue of over $20 billion.
+Mercer is a business of Marsh McLennan, the world’s leading professional services firm in the areas of risk, strategy and people, with more than 85,000 colleagues and annual revenue of over $20 billion.
 Through its market-leading businesses including Marsh, Guy Carpenter and Oliver Wyman, Marsh McLennan helps clients navigate an increasingly dynamic and complex environment.
 For more information, visit mercer.com.
-Follow Mercer on LinkedIn and Twitter.
+Follow Mercer on LinkedIn and X.

 Nadia DamouniEmail address